Degree Proposal Guidelines

 Finding a faculty mentor can be overwhelming.
 Here are some suggestions to help you get started:

-1. Here is a link to a list of some of the research on campus.
-If you find something related to your integration please consider contacting a faculty member associated with that lab.
+Browse this list of current research on campus: UBC Current Research.
+If you find research related to your proposed integration, consider contacting a faculty member associated with that lab or research group.

 If the faculty mentor has never mentored in Integrated Sciences before please direct them to the prospective faculty mentor page.